 I have specific days of the week and month that I deal with money.
 I mark them on the calendar.
 During those days, I turn my focus and attention to my finances.
 I concern myself with the details of earnings and savings, debt repayment, and budgeting.

 I build a lot of self-care into those days.
 They are stressful days.
-I make sure to eat healthy.
+I make sure to eat healthily.
 I take a lot of breaks.
 However, I don’t turn away from my finances on those days.
 Instead, I empower myself with direct knowledge about what’s happening with my money.

 Then, confident that I know where my money stands, I don’t think about it on the other days of the month.
 When I start to worry about money, I remind myself, “you can worry about that on Tuesday.”
 I let it go.
 This way, I’m not money-stressed every day of the year.
 If I worried about money every single day, I would burn out quickly.